Mark Everson: Public service and business experience

 Everson served in the Reagan administration from 1982 until 1988 holding several positions at the United States Information Agency and the Department of Justice, where he was deputy commissioner of the Immigration and Naturalization Service.
 While at INS, he oversaw implementation of the Immigration Reform and Control Act of 1986, landmark legislation providing for sanctions against employers hiring undocumented immigrants and granting amnesty to qualifying undocumented immigrants.

 Prior to joining the Bush administration in August 2001, he was group vice president of finance at SC International Services, Inc., at the time a $2 billion privately owned, Dallas-based, food services company with leading market positions in both airline catering and home meals.
 From 1988 until 1998, he was an executive with the Pechiney Group, one of France's largest industrial groups.
 While with Pechiney, he held various financial and operating positions in the United States, France and Turkey.

-From August 1, 2002 until his IRS confirmation, Everson served as deputy director for management for the Office of Management and Budget (OMB).
+From August 1, 2002, until his IRS confirmation, Everson served as deputy director for management for the Office of Management and Budget (OMB).
 He chaired the President's Management Council, which is composed of cabinet department and major agency chief operating officers.
 The council is charged with improving overall executive branch management, including implementation of the President's Management Agenda.
 Before becoming deputy director for management, he served as controller of the Office of Federal Financial Management, also a part of OMB.

-Everson was appointed by President George W. Bush to a five-year term as Commissioner of Internal Revenue, the head of the Internal Revenue Service (IRS), and was confirmed by the U.S. Senate on May 1, 2003 as its 46th commissioner.
+Everson was appointed by President George W. Bush to a five-year term as Commissioner of Internal Revenue, the head of the Internal Revenue Service (IRS), and was confirmed by the U.S. Senate on May 1, 2003, as its 46th commissioner.
 Areas of focus during his tenure with the IRS included combating abusive tax shelters and the development of more productive enforcement relationships with counterpart tax authorities in other countries.
 Everson left the IRS effective May 4, 2007, before the end of his term to join the American Red Cross as its new CEO.

 Later, Everson was a cabinet member for Indiana Governor Mitch Daniels from January 2009 to May 2012, where he served initially as Department of Administration Commissioner.
-From 2010–2012, Everson served as the Commissioner of the Department of Workforce Development, where he oversaw the state's unemployment system and federal training programs.
+From 2010 to 2012, Everson served as the Commissioner of the Department of Workforce Development, where he oversaw the state's unemployment system and federal training programs.
 In this role, Everson began a program that was endorsed by the Indiana Chamber of Commerce and the Indiana Manufacturers Association that helped qualifying ex-offenders realize employment opportunities.

 American Red Cross

-On April 18, 2007, the Board of Governors of the American Red Cross unanimously approved Everson as President and Chief Executive Officer of the American Red Cross, effective May 29, 2007.
+On April 18, 2007, the Board of Governors of the American Red Cross unanimously approved Everson as president and chief executive officer of the American Red Cross, effective May 29, 2007.

 On November 27, 2007, the Board of Governors, after learning that Everson engaged in a personal relationship with a subordinate employee, asked for and received Everson's resignation.
-The New York Post reported that the "personal relationship" was with a married woman, Paige Roberts, CEO of the Southeast Mississippi Red Cross chapter.